MostAwesomeDude/construct/docs/misc.rst

 ----

 Parses the subconstruct but restores the stream position afterwards ("peeking").

-Note: works only with seekable streams (in-memory and files).
+.. note:: Works only with seekable streams (in-memory and files).

 >>> foo = Struct("foo",
 ...
 Byte("a"),